datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 # systemctl reload nginx
 ```

-When browsing "/" we will get `index.htm` from within ResCarta-Web that redirects use to the browse titles Url at `alexana.org/ResCarta-Web/jsp/RcWebBrowse.jsp`.
+When browsing "/" we will get a redirect to `/ResCarta-Web/jsp/RcWebBrowse.jsp` (what we did before in webapps' `index.htm`).

-All further requests are handled by the second location `/ResCarta-Web`.
+This redirected request and all further requests are handled by the second location `/ResCarta-Web/` and be proxied to Apache Tomcat.

 ###### Setting Request Headers